JotaJota96/mysqldumpgz/README.md

 ## Configuration

-To configure the script, it is necessary to modify the values of the constants defined at the beginning of the script, in the `Configuration` section.
+To configure the script, it is necessary to modify the values of the constants defined in the `mysqldumpgz-config.sh` file.

 - `DB_KEYS`: Keys to identify the databases the script can work with.
 It is used within the script to be able to access the values specified in `DB_CONFIG`.
 - `DB_CONFIG`: Contains information related to each database that the script can work with.